damar-wicaksono/uqtestfuns/docs/development/adding-test-function-implementation.md

 The keyword is, by convention, the citation key of the particular reference as listed in the BibTeX file.
 ```

-Also notice that in the code above, we store the specifications of the marginals
+Also notice that in the code above, we store the specifications of
-in a list of {ref}`api_reference_input_spec_univdist`.
+the marginals in a list of marginal specifications.
 Each element of this list is used to create an instance of `Marginal`.

 With that, we have completed the input specification of the Branin function.